 Observe Your Work Behavior

-We all have our own productivity cycles, with some powering through their tasks in the early morning and others during wee hours of the night.
-So, one of the best ways of learning how to avoid procrastination is by identifying your peak times.
+We all have our own productivity cycles, with some feeling more productive in the early morning and others during the wee hours of the night.
+So, one of the best ways of learning how to avoid procrastination is by determining your peak times.
 Observe your behavior and determine the times of the day when you feel most productive.
 Then, organize your tasks, ensuring that you do most of the work during the hours that you can power through your work.

-You must also identify your slump times, or the hours when you are least productive.
+You must also determine your slump times, or the hours when you are least productive.
 Make sure that the easy and simple tasks are scheduled for those periods.
-Now, if you’re struggling to determine your productivity cycles, we recommend that you use Traqq.
+Now, if you don’t know how to determine or analyze your productivity cycles, we recommend that you use Traqq.
 Aside from functioning as a time tracker, this tool also works as a productivity monitoring app.
-On the dashboard, you will see your productivity levels throughout the day.
-You can easily identify your peak and slump times, because high activity levels are coded in green, normal levels in yellow, and low levels in red.
+On the dashboard, you will see your activity levels throughout the day.
+You can easily see your peak and slump times, because high activity levels are coded in green, normal levels in yellow, and low levels in red.

 Create a Work Routine